7thSamurai/Azayaka/README.md

-  -s, --scale        Scales the screen by the factor given -g, --force-gb     Force the emulator into GameBoy mode -c, --force-gbc    Force the emulator into GameBoy-Color mode
+  -s, --scale        Scales the screen by the factor given -g, --force-gb     Force the emulator into GameBoy mode -c, --force-gbc    Force the emulator into GameBoy-Color mode -p, --printer      Enable GameBoy printer
+  -D, --dump-usage   Saves the ROM usage(CDL) to a file
+      --verbose      Enable verbose debugging information
-      --force-sdl    Force the emulator to use SDL as the Video-Driver -D, --dump-usage   Saves the ROM usage(CDL) to a file --verbose      Enable verbose debugging information
+      --force-sdl    Force the emulator to use SDL as the Video-Driver
 ```

 ### Running Azayaka-tester